Bene Meat Technologies

 Bene Meat Technologies a.s.
 (BeneMeat) is a Czech biotechnology start-up focused on research and development of technology for the production of cultivated meat on an industrial scale.
 Rather than positioning itself as a producer of cultivated meat, the company acts as a technology partner, providing manufacturers with a complete technological ecosystem from cell line development and culture media, through bioprocess optimization, to scalable production.
-As part of its collaborations, BeneMeat also shares expert knowledge, including regulatory know-how, to help partners bring their products to market more efficiently.
+As part of its collaborations, Bene Meat also shares expert knowledge, including regulatory know-how, to help partners bring their products to market more efficiently.

-It cooperates with scientific institutions and companies in the Czech Republic and abroad.
-The company is headquartered in Prague, occupying several floors of the Cube office building in the Vokovice district.
+The company cooperates with scientific institutions and companies in the Czech Republic and abroad.
+Bene Meat is headquartered in Prague, occupying several floors of the Cube office building in the Vokovice district.

 History

 Bene Meat Technologies a.s. was founded in 2020 by Mgr.
 Roman Kříž, who is the project leader.
 The main biologist of the scientific team is Jiří Janoušek and one of the external scientists involved in the ongoing research is the immunologist Prof. RNDr.
 Jan Černý, Ph.D.
 In 2022, the BMT research team consisted of 70 scientists By 2025, the team had grown to include more than 100 members.

 In 2024, the company received the Industrie Award as part of the Česká hlava project, in recognition of its innovative research and technology in cultivated meat.
 In 2025, the company was included in the prestigious FoodTech 500 ranking, which recognizes the world’s most innovative companies in the food and agri-tech sectors.